What is Fibromyalgia (FM)

-Fibromyalgia (FM) is a condition characterized by overwhelming and pervasive muscular fatigue and pain as well as sensitivity to certain light and other stimuli, is now thought to affect roughly five million U.S. adults, mostly women.
+- Medical condition characterized by overwhelming and pervasive muscular fatigue and pain as well as sensitivity to certain light and other stimuli

 Have you experienced these problems?
 Do you feel or act this way day to day due to pain?
 What can you do?
 Play a more active role in your healthcare.
 A large amount of research is currently being conducted to find new pharmacological treatments to help relieve symptoms of FM.
-Only drugs that pass specific criteria (including safety) are used in these trials.
 Participation in studies not only has the potential to help the individual with FM, but it provides valuable data, which ultimately leads to medical advances for all who suffer from this condition.
-Learn more about the Fibromyalgia clinical trials being conducted by the Institute for Advanced Medical Research at Mercer University by calling 770-817-9200.
+Learn more about the Fibromyalgia clinical trials being conducted by the Institute for Advanced Medical Research at Mercer University at Mercer University by calling 770-817-9200.